webix-hub/docs/data/mobile_calendar/mobile_advanced.md

 	- 'day' - the 'Day' view
 		- 'dayBar' - the top toolbar
 		- 'dayList' - the list with events
    	- 'week' - the 'Week' view
+		- 'weekBar' - the top toolbar
+		- 'weekEventsList' - the list with events
 	- 'month' - the 'Month' view
 		- 'calendar' - the calendar
 		- 'calendarDayEvents' - the list with events of the selected day